-Now every server owner at Sangkrit.net can easily accelerate his websites by caching both static and dynamic content to reduce the load on the servers.
+Now every server owner at Sangkrit.net can easily accelerate his websites by caching both static and dynamic content and reducing the load on his servers.

-So if you buy any Linux-based VPS or Dedicated Server, you can enable caching for yourself and also your clients by providing a caching button on every hosting account you make on your server.
-You and your users can simply turn this button on to turn on catching, no other configuration is required.
+After you buy any Linux-based VPS or Dedicated Server, you can enable caching for yourself and also your clients by providing a caching button on every hosting account you make on your server.
+You and your users may use this button to turn on catching, simply follow these steps:

 - Visit your ‘My Products’ page